Students to Service Program

 - Half-Time Clinical Practice.
 The NHSC will pay up to $120,000 for an initial 6 years of half-time clinical service defined as no less than 20 hours per week (not to exceed 39 hours per week), for a minimum of 45 weeks per year.

-To be eligible for the S2S LRP, you must be enrolled as a full-time student in the final year of medical or dental school, be attending a fully accredited school in an eligible degree program, and be planning to complete an accredited primary medical.
+To be eligible for the S2S LRP, you must be enrolled as a full-time student in the final year of medical or dental school, be attending a fully accredited school in an eligible degree program, and be planning to complete an accredited primary medical residency.
 Dental students are encouraged, but not required, to complete accredited postgraduate training in an NHSC-approved specialty.

 If there are more qualified applicants than available funding, the NHSC will prioritize applications based upon: